-Sandra Podley serves as Vice President, Operations for the Presbyterian Delivery System.
+Sandra Podley serves as Senior Vice President, Hospital Operations for the Presbyterian Delivery System.

 Ms. Podley joined Presbyterian in 2012.
 In her current role, she oversees all operations for both the Central and Regional Delivery System Medical Centers.
 Prior to that, she served as Vice President and Administrator for the Central Delivery System Medical Centers and as the Administrator for Presbyterian Hospital.